10. Wireless support¶

 JAGUAR SBC-RK3588-AMR features an M.2 Key-E socket (Fig. 2.1 Jaguar interfaces overview) which can be used for adding WiFi and Bluetooth support.
 This chapter shows how to connect to an existing WiFi network and how to scan Bluetooth devices.

-This adapter requires non-free firmware though so the following needs to be done on Debian:
+Intel adapters require non-free firmware so the following needs to be done on Debian:

 > /etc/apt/sources.list.d/non-free-firmware.list